alemangui/web-audio-resources/README.md

 - [Output Channel](http://outputchannel.com) - A blog featuring Web Audio tutorials and demos/reviews.

 <a name="disclosure">*</a>: Full disclosure: I am the author of these items.

+The images used in the header of this file were created by Dale Humphries and Yorlmar Campos from the Noun Project.